 You can change up your charcuterie board with focusing on one country or state and showcasing their top selling types of cheese.

 Different knives go with different kinds of cheese.
 For example, if your easy charcuterie board has soft cheese displayed, a simple butter knife or dinner knife will work.
 A paring knife or fork-tip knife is the perfect choice for semi-soft cheese and a Scandinavian cheese slicer and server is wonderful for hard cheese.

 Rustic baguette slices, crostini, grilled bread, pita chips, butter crackers with sea salt, toasted sourdough bread, and bread sticks are just some of the ideas you can use.

-Dried cherries, freshly cut apples, grapes, dried apricots, pomegranate jewels, cantaloupe, honeydew, fresh berries, and figs will give your board the sweetness your guests desire.
+Dried cherries, freshly cut apples, grapes, dried apricots, pomegranate jewels, cantaloupe, honeydew, fresh berries, and figs are just some of the favorite fruits served and will give your charcuterie board the sweetness your guests desire.

 Roasted tomatoes, pickled green beans, antipasto vegetables, pickled red onions, sliced cucumber, marinated artichoke hearts, homemade market pickles, marinated mushrooms, sun-dried tomatoes, stuffed hot peppers and Italian roasted red peppers will please any palate.